deephacks/confit/readme.md

       }
     }

 ### Persistence using file, database or HBase.

-Configuration is stored in memory by default, which may not be desirable in deployments with availability and durability requirements.
+Configuration is stored in-memory by default, which may not be desirable in deployments with availability and durability requirements.

-Default storage is changed by adding a provider to classpath, which will automatically override the default in memory implementation.
-Changing storage implementation does not have any code impact on configurable classes.
+At the moment there are provider extensions that allow storing configuration on local disk as files, in a relational database using JPA or in HBase.
+Default storage is changed by adding a provider to classpath, which will automatically override the default in-memory implementation.
+Using either of these storage mechanism, or switching between them, does not impact client code what so ever.

 As mentioned earlier, any configuration in persistence storage will override instances in the default [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md)  configuration file.

-Even if a persistence provider is used in production, the default in memory storage can be very useful in basic tests since it does not require internal/external setup or complex dependencies.
+Even if a persistence provider is used in production, the default in-memory storage can be very useful in basic tests since it initalize and get provisioned/cleared very quickly without requiring complex and time consuming setup of external dependencies.

 #### YAML